jvandenbroek/domoticz/dzVents/documentation/README.md

  - Added domoticz.startTime giving you the time at which the Domoticz service was started.
  - Fixed documentation about levelNames for selector switches and added the missing levelName.
  - Added silent argument (boolean) to device.switchOn() and device.switchOff() commands.
 When set to true, no follow-up events are triggered switching the device.
 Using switchOn(true) will not allow you to set timing options!
+ - Moved dzVents runtime code away from the /path/to/domoticz/scripts/dzVents folder as this scripts folder contains user stuff.

 [2.2.0]